Area: 603,700 sq. Km

 Eastern and Southern Ukraine

-On 17 July Malaysian Airlines flight MH17 from Amsterdam to Kuala Lumpur crashed in the area around Torez in Donetsk oblast, a region under militant separatist control.
+On 17 July Malaysian Airlines flight MH17 from Amsterdam to Kuala Lumpur crashed in the area around Torez in Donetsk oblast, an area under separatist control.

 There has been no recent recurrence of unrest and violence in the cities of Odesa, Kharkiv, Dnipropetrovsk and Mykolayiv, where the situation remains calm.
 But you should take great care and remain vigilant throughout eastern and southern Ukraine, and avoid all demonstrations and public gatherings.